 Joe McCarthyPublisher and Chief Revenue Officer

-Joe manages the newsroom and the nonprofit's fiduciary responsibilites: fundraising- business operations and public-interest partnership development.
+Joe manages the nonprofit's fiduciary responsibilites: fundraising- business operations and public-interest partnership development.
+He edits the Ally's Culture Page and Opinion Page.
 He served in the US Army from 1968-1971.
 He has held supervisory positions in the Nevada state government, an education program director at the Nevada state prison, the executive director of the Brewery Arts Center, and Carson City’s economic development and redevelopment director.
 In 2017, he founded and launched the 501c3 nonprofit, The End of the Trail Broadcast Project, the parent of KNVC, 95.1 fm, Carson City’s FCC-licensed Community Radio Station.

 Noah GlickExecutive Editor overseeing our news desk of reporters, audio content creators, and producers

 Noah Glick is an award-winning journalist, audio and podcast podcaster, and writer, whose work has been heard nationally on NPR, Marketplace, Here & Now, and more.
 He is a multiple regional Edward R. Murrow Award winner for his reporting on climate, energy, and housing.

 Noah brings his years of experience to the Sierra Nevada Ally, where he will serve as Executive Editor, overseeing the organization's content strategy, audio production, and editorial oversight.
 His goal is to create content that helps readers become more informed about the world around them and to inspire everyone to think more critically and see the world with a little more kindness and understanding.

 When not mixing audio or writing podcasts, Noah can mostly be found at home with his family or out on a lake with a kayak.